 This is by far my favorite meatloaf.
 It's juicy and has a ton of flavor - and I love the melted cheese, salami, and spinach together.
 While it looks hard, it is actually super easy!
-It's so fun to make and I end of feeling like a gourmet cook - even though I'm not! 🙂
+It's so fun to make and I end up feeling like a gourmet cook - even though I'm not! 🙂 Kori

 It's An Easy Meatloaf Recipe

 No chopping required - this is an easy meatloaf recipe.
 You dump the ingredients in a bowl and mix.
 On parchment, press the meatloaf mixture into a rectangle and top with salami, cheese, and spinach.
 Roll up and place in pan and bake.

 The Perfect Comfort Food Recipe

 To me, meatloaf is the quintessential comfort food recipe.
 How perfect is it that you can have a meatloaf that is low carb and keto and it still tastes fantastic?
 Love that!

 A Great Make-Ahead Dinner Recipe

 This Italian stuffed meatloaf recipe is the perfect make-ahead dinner recipe.
 You can make it ahead and bake when you are ready.